AyushMishra504/NeuroSense/README.md

 ---

-## 👤 Author

-**Ayush Mishra**
-Student Project – Multimodal AI for Healthcare

----

 ## 📜 License

 This project is intended for **academic and research purposes only**.

 ---

-If you want, I can also:

 * Shorten this for **GitHub landing page**
 * Add **installation badges**